LemonJust/MNIST-PyTorch_PyTorchExamples/README.md

 I have trained the model for 40 epochs in total.
 Training time was about 2 mins on my RTX 3080 GPU.
 However, training time depends on your hardware specifications.

 The trained model is available [here](https://github.com/iVishalr/MNIST-PyTorch/blob/main/models/).
+This model achieves a test accuracy of 99.015% and a train accuracy of 99.56%.

 ## Some eye pleasing stuffs